-The memorial service for June Rios was to be held on Saturday, the twenty-first of December, at noon.
+The memorial service for June Rios was held on Saturday, the twenty-first of December, at noon.
 Fortunately, the weather forecast on the radio reported that we would have cool and clear weather.

-As planned, the service was organized by Ruth Billingsley, Joan Rios’ next-door neighbor and probably her best friend.
+As planned, everything was organized by Ruth Billingsley, June Rios’ next-door neighbor and probably her best friend.
 She did the planning with Adam’s assistance, and I paid for the food and drinks by writing Ruth a personal check.

 Adam and I and Mrs. Billingsley greeted each person as they arrived, thanking them for coming.

 Those who came to the memorial service included seventeen people who worked with June at the John Muir Rehabilitation Clinic.
-There were also ten neighbors who were there, including Mrs. Billingsley and their regular mailman.
+In addition, ten neighbors were there, including Mrs. Billingsley and their regular mailman.

-Together Adam and Brian put the aluminum box of ashes in the hole, then packed the leftover dirt around the box leaving a rounded mound on top.
+Adam and Brian put the aluminum box of ashes in the hole, then packed the leftover dirt around and on top of the box.

 After it was buried, Adam told stories about living with his mother and some strange things she liked and disliked.
 This included not wanting Adam to have his friends come over unless she was home, and she wouldn’t allow him to play music unless he was wearing headphones to listen to it.
-She also liked to buy cases of household items like toilet paper and paper towels from Amazon so they wouldn’t run out.
+She also liked to buy cases of household items like toilet paper and paper towels from Amazon, so they wouldn’t run out.
 He said he wondered if she was planning for the zombie apocalypse.
+Everyone laughed at that.
 He also talked about her unusual food likes and dislikes.
 She liked sweets but never gained weight, and he was glad he’d inherited that gene from her.
 She didn’t like turkey, fish, or anything fried and wouldn’t grill or broil meat.
 She said the scent would carry throughout the house, and she didn’t like that.
-So most meals at the Rios’ home were simple stews and salads and frozen meals from the supermarket.
+So most meals at the Rios’ home were salads and frozen meals like lasagna from the supermarket.

-There were snacks and drinks that Mrs. Billingsley had prepared, and everyone commented that they were very good.
+There were snacks and drinks that Mrs. Billingsley had prepared, and everyone commented that they were ’s.

-Several of June’s co-workers spoke and told stories about some of the funny things she did when she had patients who didn’t want to do the physical therapy exercises she’d taught them.
-For example, she would take their photograph when they came to start a physical therapy session.
-When their physical therapy sessions were over, she would give the patients the pictures and suggest they used that if they ever decided to skip their exercises.
-Those pictures often scared her patients, and they keep doing the prescribed exercise regimen.
-To show she wasn’t fooling, she’d bring out a camera, take the patient’s before picture, and ask, ‘What would you prefer to look like a month from now?’
+Several of June’s co-workers spoke and told stories about some of the funny things she did when she had patients who were not doing the exercises she’d taught them.
+For example, if they were exercising to lose weight, she’d bring out a camera and take the patient’s picture when they came to start a series of on-site physical therapy sessions.
+Then, she’d give them the pictures and suggested they look at them if they ever decided to skip doing their exercises.

 Mrs. Billingsley talked about how she and June shared recipes and would sit on Mrs. Billingsley’s front porch to have coffee and chat most weekday mornings.